 Biology has become a diverse field with applications in a variety of areas.
-It has become increasingly relevant in society and to the lives of the general public; for example, in conservation, and in the implications of genetic and other types research.
-Biological knowledge is relevant to a number of also professions ranging from the Biomedical and Biotechnological Sciences to Environmental Management, Conservation and Ecotourism.
+It has become increasingly relevant in society and to the lives of the general public; for example, in conservation, and in the implications of genetic and other types of research.
+Biological knowledge is also relevant to a number of professions the Biomedical and ranging from Biotechnological Sciences to Environmental Management, Conservation and Ecotourism.